Polar Seltzer Water Review: Ruby Red Grapefruit

 This grapefruit seltzer water, unlike many others, has a fragrant citrus burst but it comes with a caveat: sip slowly.
 The high levels of carbonation force you to take your time and enjoy its bubbly texture.
 The bold zest that accompanies its milder flavor may overpower those used to more citrus flavor with less confrontational bubbles and a smoother finish.
 The delicate flavor may charm a non grapefruit lover while the robust bubbles set the pace.
 However, for the grapefruit seltzer connoisseur, the meager flavor and hard punch of carbonation may prove to be off-putting.
 Consume with caution.

-The grapefruit has experienced a makeover with this seltzer.
+The grapefruit has experienced a makeover with this Polar seltzer review.
 It’s no longer the bitter cousin of the orange, which some have come to expect and appreciate.
 It’s now a delicately flavored, grown up and sophisticated drink that can also have fun once in a while.
 But not everyone will be up to the challenge for this acquired taste.
 The truth maybe bitter, but this sparkling water would probably be best for those who want to dabble in the grapefruit kingdom but are aren’t willing to jump right in.
 It’s a softer landing pad and a gentler flavor profile that rewards newcomers.
 And while it may earn some new fans, it will likely lose the support of some grapefruit lovers along the way.